 The next step is to show that adding lines to any proof will never change a valid proof into an invalid one.
 We would need to do this for each of our eleven basic rules of inference.
-So, for instance, for $\wedge I$ we need to show that for any proof \mathcal{A}1, \ldots , $\mathcal{A}n \vdash \mathcal{B}$ adding a line where we use $\land I$ to infer $\mathscr{C} \land \mathscr{D}$, where $\mathscr{C} \wedge \mathscr{D}$ can be legitimately inferred from $\mathscr{A}1, \ldots, \mathscr{A}n, \mathscr{B}$, would not change a valid proof into an invalid proof.
-But wait, if we can legitimately derive $\mathscr{C} \wedge \mathscr{D}$ from these premises, then \mathscr{C} and \mathscr{D} must be already available in the proof.
-They are either already among $\mathcal{A}1, \ldots, \mathcal{A}n, \mathcal{B}$, or can be legitimately derived from them.
-As such, any truth table line in which the premises are true must be a truth table line in which & and D are true.
-According to the characteristic truth table for \wedge , this means that $\mathscr{C} \wedge \mathscr{D}$ is also true on that line.
-Therefore, $\mathscr{C} \wedge \mathscr{D}$ validly follows from the premises.
-This means that using the AE rule to extend a valid proof produces another valid proof.
+So, for instance, for \land I we need to show that for any proof $A_1, \ldots, A_n \vdash B$ adding a line where we use \land I to infer $A_1, \ldots, A_n \vdash B$ adding a line where we use \land I to infer A_1, \ldots, A_n, A_n , would not change a valid proof into an invalid proof.
+But wait, if we can legitimately derive A_1, \ldots, A_n from these premises, then A_1, \ldots, A_n must be already available in the proof.
+They are either already among A_1, \ldots, A_n , A_n , A_n , A_n , A_n , or can be legitimately derived from them.

+As such, any truth table line in which the premises are true must be a truth table line in which $\mathscr C$ and $\mathscr D$ are true.
+According to the characteristic truth table for \wedge , this means that $\mathscr C \wedge \mathscr D$ is also true on that line.
+Therefore, $\mathscr C \wedge \mathscr D$ validly follows from the premises.
+This means that using the $\wedge E$ rule to extend a valid proof produces another valid proof.

 In order to show that the proof system is sound, we would need to show this for the other inference rules.
 Since the derived rules are consequences of the basic rules, it would suffice to provide similar arguments for the 11 other basic rules.
 This tedious exercise falls beyond the scope of this book.

 So we have shown that $\mathcal{A} \vdash \mathcal{B}$ implies $\mathcal{A} \models \mathcal{B}$.
 What about the other direction, that is why think that every argument that can be shown valid using truth tables can also be proven using a derivation.

 This is the problem of completeness.
-A proof system has the property of COMPLETENESS if and only if there is a derivation of every semantically valid argument.
-Proving that a system is complete is generally harder than proving that it is sound.
+A proof system has the property of completeness if and only if there is a derivation of every semantically valid argument.
+Proving that a system is complete

 Proving that a system is sound amounts to showing that all of the rules of your proof system work the way they are supposed to.
 Showing that a system is complete means showing that you have included all the rules you need, that you haven't left any out.
 Showing this is beyond the scope of this book.
 The important point is that, happily, the proof system for TFL is both sound and complete.
 This is not the case for all proof systems or all formal languages.
 Because it is true of TFL, we can choose to give proofs or give truth tables-whichever is easier for the task at hand.